BrenKenna/TaskTide/README.md

 - **Core Model**             – Defines the stateful task and workflow data structure, described <a href="/tasktide/core/README.md">here</a>.
 - **Engine Lib**             – Defines the task processing and tracking logic for WorkItems and their tasks, described <a href="/tasktide/engine/README.md">here</a>.
 - **Web API**                – Defines Jakarta-WS REST API, and an embedded Jetty-WebServer.
-- **Mute**                   - Defines ItemSore semaphore for acquiring a mutex on the configured RocksDB/SQLite database.
+- **Mutex**                   - Defines ItemSore semaphore for acquiring a mutex on the configured RocksDB/SQLite database.
 - **ItemStore**              - Defines an interface for configuring TaskTide with daemonless databases (RocksDB/SQLite).
 - **Parser**                 - Defines a configurable command-line argument tree.
 - **Client Application**     – Provides access and services for workflow deployments and persistence, described <a href="/tasktide/tasktide/README.md">here</a>.